 Restart the Finder in Mac OS X

-Need to quickly restart the Finder in Mac OS X?
-The quickest way to do so is using the Dock:
+The quickest way to restart the Finder in Mac OS X is by using the Dock on a Mac:

-Option+Right Click reveals the otherwise hidden “Relaunch” option in the menu, selecting that causes the Finder to quit and restart, and the entire desktop will be refreshed in the process.
+Option+Right Click reveals the otherwise hidden “Relaunch” option in the menu.
+Selecting that option causes the Finder to quit and restart itself, and the entire desktop will be refreshed in the process.
+Additionally, any changes made to Finder with defaults commands or other customizations will take effect with the relaunch.

 Restarting Finder can be a helpful troubleshooting tip for some strange behaviors that may occur on the Mac desktop, and it’s much faster and less obtrusive than a full system reboot.